 18: And among the sons of the priests there were found that had taken strange wives: namely, of the sons of Jeshua the son of Jozadak, and his brethren; Maaseiah, and Eliezer, and Jarib, and Gedaliah.
 19: And they gave their hands that they would put away their wives; and being guilty, they offered a ram of the flock for their trespass.
 20: And of the sons of Immer; Hanani, and Zebadiah.
 21: And of the sons of Harim; Maaseiah, and Elijah, and Shemaiah, and Jehiel, and Uzziah.
 22: And of the sons of Pashur; Elioenai, Maaseiah, Ishmael, Nethaneel, Jozabad, and Elasah.
 23: Also of the Levites; Jozabad, and Shimei, and Kelaiah, (the same is Kelita,) Pethahiah, Judah, and Eliezer.
 24: Of the singers also; Eliashib: and of the porters; Shallum, and Telem, and Uri.
 25: Moreover of Israel: of the sons of Parosh; Ramiah, and Jeziah, and Malchiah, and Miamin, and Eleazar, and Malchijah, and Benaiah.
 26: And of the sons of Elam; Mattaniah, Zechariah, and Jehiel, and Abdi, and Jeremoth, and Eliah.
 27: And of the sons of Zattu; Elioenai, Eliashib, Mattaniah, and Jeremoth, and Zabad, and Aziza.
 28: Of the sons also of Bebai; Jehohanan, Hananiah, Zabbai, and Athlai.
 29: And of the sons of Bani; Meshullam, Malluch, and Adaiah, Jashub, and Sheal, and Ramoth.
 30: And of the sons of Pahath-moab; Adna, and Chelal, Benaiah, Maaseiah, Mattaniah, Bezaleel, and Binnui, and Manasseh.
 31: And of the sons of Harim; Eliezer, Ishijah, Malchiah, Shemaiah, Shimeon, 32: Benjamin, Malluch, and Shemariah.
 33: Of the sons of Hashum; Mattenai, Mattathah, Zabad, Eliphelet, Jeremai, Manasseh, and Shimei.
 34: Of the sons of Bani; Maadai, Amram, and Uel, 35: Benaiah, Bedeiah, Chelluh, 36: Vaniah, Meremoth, Eliashib, 37: Mattaniah, Mattenai, and Jaasau, 38: And Bani, and Binnui, Shimei, 39: And Shelemiah, and Nathan, and Adaiah, 40: Machnadebai, Shashai, Sharai, 41: Azareel, and Shelemiah, Shemariah, 42: Shallum, Amariah, and Joseph.
 43: Of the sons of Nebo; Jeiel, Mattithiah, Zabad, Zebina, Jadau, and Joel, Benaiah.
 44: All these had taken strange wives: and some of them had wives by whom they had children.

-Ezra is leading the people back but he discovers that they have taken heathen wives in Babylon.
-Some may say what wrong with that?
+Ezra is leading the people back home but then he discovers a major problem, they have taken heathen wives in Babylon.
+Some may say what is wrong with that?
 Look at Solomon he had hundreds of foreign wives.
-Yes but see where he went.
-His life degenerated into ungodliness.
-So at the command of the Lord they divorce all their wives on the same day.
-There are people who say that divorce is impossibility, yet the scriptures are very clear divorce was not only allowed under the Mosaic Law but in this case it was commanded by the Lord.
+Yes, but see where it led Solomon – His life degenerated into ungodliness.
+So at the command of the Lord the men who came back from Babylon, divorced all their wives all on the same day.
+There are people who say that divorce is an impossibility, yet the scriptures are very clear divorce was not only allowed under the Mosaic Law but in this case it was commanded by the Lord.
 So these men divorced their wives and the children of those marriages and took Jewish wives.
 This would enable the inheritance of the seed to continue.
 Some say that they never married again yet this is inconceivable.
 Marriage was always desirable and the LORD was clear it is not good for man to be alone.
 (There are a number of texts in the English Bible which are an unfortunate rendering.
 That appear to give the impression that divorce was impossible but that is not correct.
-Christ is not banning divorce.
-He was banning the divorcing of a young wife on superfluous grounds because the husband wants to fulfil his lust on another woman.
+Christ never banned divorce.
+He was banning the divorcing of a young wife on superfluous grounds because the husband wants to fulfil his lust in taking another wife.
 So Christ restricted the divorce of these evil men to only those cases in which the wife was accused of adultery.
-These lust filled men made their innocent wives appear to be adulterers when in fact they were innocent and it made the men who married them appear to be adulaters when they were in fact honourable.
+These lust filled men made their innocent wives appear to be adulterers when in fact they were innocent and it made the men who married them appear to be adulterers when they were in fact honourable.)